Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Acknowledgements

 The authors were supported by Croatian Science Foundation under Grant Agreement no. IP-2018-01-8904 (Homdirestroptcm).
 P. Hern\'andez-Llanos was also supported by Agencia Nacional de Investigaci\'on y Desarrollo, FONDECYT Postdoctorado 2023 under Grant no. 3230202.
 The warm hospitality at the University of Zagreb is gratefully acknowledged by P Hern\'andez-Llanos.
-M. Bu\v{z}an\v{c}i\'{c}, I. Vel\v{c}i\'{c} and Josip \v{Z}ubrini\'{c} were also supported by by Croatian Science Foundation under Grant agreement No. IP-2022-10-5181 (HOMeOS).
+M. Bu\v{z}an\v{c}i\'{c}, I. Vel\v{c}i\'{c} and Josip \v{Z}ubrini\'{c} were also supported by Croatian Science Foundation under Grant agreement No. IP-2022-10-5181 (HOMeOS). \CCC We are grateful to anonymous referee for his suggestions that helped in improving the paper. \BBB \\